 Starting January 18, 2021, we will be offering free DP for corn.

-If you have contracted soybeans to haul that were sold for January 2021 thru July 2021 delivery, we can take them now and payment for the soybeans will be made for the contracted month you sold the soybeans.
+If you have contracted soybeans and corn to haul that were sold for May 2021 thru July 2021 delivery, we can take them now and payment for the soybeans and corn will be made for the contracted month you sold the soybeans and corn.

 Premium Soybean Marketing Options

 Soybean Producers: You can sell soybeans delivered directly into the AGP Processing Plants at Aberdeen, SD and Dawson, MN.
 Contact our Grain Merchandising Staff for details.

 We look forward to serving you at the Britton Grain Terminal!